 Research has also suggested that one of the main things your pup dreams about is you!

 Of course, we cannot directly communicate with our dogs to compare our dreams to theirs, so there is no guarantee that dogs dream in the exact same fashion that we do.
 Researchers believe that dogs’ dreams are compromised mainly of daily activities, but chopped up and put back together in dream-like fashion.
 In other words, it is probably similar to our dreams; a disjointed story line that makes sense while dreaming but may not have as clear of a narrative flow as you thought once awake.

 Are My Dogs’ Dreams “Normal”?

-Leg twitches, whimpers, and snarls during your dog’s REM cycle is completely normal.
+Leg twitches, whimpers, and snarls during your dog’s REM cycle are completely normal.
 Dogs also tend to have a little more movement in their sleep, so even seeing something as crazy as “sleep running” still falls under the umbrella of “normal” sleep patterns.
-If you feel like your dog is moving too much – or may be having seizures during his sleep – check in with your vet to make sure everything is A-OK in dreamland.
+If you feel like your dog is moving too much or may be having seizures during their sleep, check in with your vet to make sure everything is A-OK in dreamland.

 Can I Wake Up My Sleeping Dog?

 Waking up your dog while he is clearly deep in a REM cycle will not harm your dog, but it could startle him.
 If your dog is prone to anxiety or surprise-fueled aggression, it may be in your best interest to simply let sleeping dogs lie.